frederic-perez/AmE-dictionary/data/dictionary.md

 __double step__ _v_
 __double take__ _n_ :two::hammer:
 __double up__ _phr v_ To bend suddenly, as in pain or laughter.
+__double whammy__ _idiom_ A situation in which two negative things happen at the same time or in rapid succession. _Jack suffered a double whammy when his car broke down the same day he lost his job._
 __double-cross__ _n_
 __double-decker__ _n_ :two::hammer: _Double-decker bus._
 __double-edged__ _adj_ _Double-edged sword._